iokinpardo/mem0-BTS-chrome-extension/README.md

 ### Memory query assistant
 - **Feature name:** Memory query assistant
-- **Purpose:** Ask natural-language questions about your stored memories and receive concise answers generated with a lightweight OpenAI model, optionally filtered by simple or multiple-memory categories.
+- **Purpose:** Ask natural-language questions about your stored memories directly from the BTS Me-mory Dashboard and receive concise answers generated with a lightweight OpenAI model.
-- **Usage example:** Open the BTS Me-mory sidebar, type “What did I plan for the product launch?” into the new **Ask your memories** field, choose **Simple memories** from the dropdown, and press **Run query** (or hit **Cmd/Ctrl + Enter**) to see an answer plus supporting memory snippets.
+- **Usage example:** Open the BTS Me-mory Dashboard, type “What did I plan for the product launch?” into the **Ask your memories** panel, and press **Run query** (or hit **Cmd/Ctrl + Enter**) to see an answer plus supporting memory snippets.
 - **Dependencies / breaking changes:** Uses the existing Mem0 API credentials; no additional configuration or breaking changes required.

 ## Installation